UniFormal/uniformal.github.io/doc/api/queries.md

 ### Maintenance of the Relational Knowledge (A-Box)

 On disk, the dimension `relational` of an [MMT archive](../applications/archives.html) maintains the relational knowledge, i.e., the set of known URIs and the instances of the unary and binary predicates.
 In memory, this is done by the class [`ontology.RelStore`](https://uniformal.github.io/apidoc/index.html#info.kwarc.mmt.api.ontology.RelStore).
+Refer to [this list of query examples](query-examples.md) for basic usage.

 The relational dimension is written automatically when an import build target is used.
 To load an archive's relational knowledge into memory, the [shell](../applications/shell.html) command `relational` can be used.